 How can I help?

-- Volunteer – help install a patch or monitor the birds.
+- Volunteer – help monitor the nighthawks nesting in the state.

-- Install and monitor a gravel patch on your building using the Gravel Patch Handbook.
-Then
+- If you install and monitor a gravel patch on your building using the Gravel Patch Handbook, then

 - Notify NH Audubon and become part of Project Nighthawk’s patch study,